petebannister/libdigiapix/README.md

 whilst opening up the possibility of lower level control that does not prescribe a threading model etc.

+In order to disable threading on the CAN port, specify

+    polled_mode = false;

+in the can_if_cfg struct.

 It is possible to open channels on the CAN device via ldx_can_open_rx_socket and implement a select() outside of the library in order to multiplex other IO within the same wait.